 A favorite question of ours!
 These gorgeous animals will steal your heart.
 Campers come from far-n-wide just to be around them.
 They are peaceful, curious creatures and watching them "pronk" in the fields at twilight is a sight to behold.
 They are an easy livestock to handle, have no odor, are good for the grass, can interact with folks of all ages, make no noise, and they are beautiful to watch.
 And as icing on the cake, Texas still allows an agricultural exemption for exotic animals.
 So our dream of owning a herd of alpacas has turned out to be quite educational and enjoyable for all!
 Come see for yourself.

 The girls: Emily, Kismat, Brenda's Mercy, Journey, Rosey, Mazie & Willa

 Both of our LGD's are passive guardians, meaning, they are not aggressive towards people.
 They lay with the herd, getting up to occasionally check out our new "dog" visitors, and will let the camper dogs know of their presence.
 Since Alpacas are defenseless, the LGD's protect from stray dogs, coyotes and other predators.
 There nature is serious, but loving, and they love the humans who bring them scraps and bones!
 You'll be pleased to know, they have an air-conditioned dog house for HOT summer days (that they never use).
 No, they aren't spoiled!

 Augustus McCray (Gus) is an Anatolian Shepherd.
 He is mature, well trained, serious and amazing to watch.

-Merida is a Komondor puppy about six months old.
-She loves people and is in training to be an LGD.
+Merida is a year old Komondor.
+She loves people and is still in training to be an LGD.